 We've had some huge, enterprise companies contact us asking for various features that we don't have.
 A gut reaction could be, “Whoa!
 If we could land this huge customer, we’d be set!”.
-But the features they’ve all asked for don’t even exist on our roadmap (and some would compromise on our principles of privacy).
+But the features they’ve all asked for don’t even exist on our roadmap (and some would compromise on our principles of privacy and possible GDPR, CCPA and PECR compliance).
 Sure, we could build everything they asked for, but then we move closer to being a software product like Google Analytics... so we have to make a conscious step to stopping that from ever happening.
 In addition to that, the features that enterprise customers want would only bring value to them, not our core customer base.

 What is your most popular plan?

 Our $14 / month plan is our most popular plan by a landslide.
 So we’ve now changed the pricing page buttons to be less growth-hacker-ish about it (aka all the buttons are the same colo(u)r!
 Our plans are our plans, pick the one that suits your pageviews.

 So what are you changing internally?

 The biggest change in our business has been discussing and agreeing on our strategy moving forward.

 - We have concluded that we don't need to serve big enterprise customers who require far more features that Fathom will ever include